gauravkheterpal/SenchaCON2013-Hackathon/README.md

 For our SenchaCON 2013 pitch, please see the pptx file in the docs/ folder

+### Demo

+For demo, please look at the video under demo/ folder

 ### Screenshots

 For screenshots, please see the files in Screenshots/ folder